dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ![Alt text](resources/beforeloop.png)

-Finally we need to write our own callback function, which look like this:
+Finally we need to write our own callback function.
+Remember that the name and arguments has to be exactly the same as the provided `__weak` functions in the library `.c` file.
+You can put it anywhere, in this case I put it between the `USER CODE 0` block:

 ![Alt text](resources/callback.png)

-Remember that the name and arguments has to be exactly the same as the provided `__weak` functions in the library `.c` file.
-You can put it anywhere, in this case I put it between the `USER CODE 0` block.
-And it simply prints out whatever is received, then start a new interrupted-based UART receive.
+It simply prints out whatever is received, then start a new interrupted-based UART receive.

 That's it!
 Compile and upload.
 You can find the finished code [here](sample_code/Src/main.c).